Théophile Gautier: Travel books

-Gautier in fiction
+Legacy

 Two poems from "Émaux et camées"—"Sur les lagunes" and the second of two titled "Études de Mains"—are featured in Oscar Wilde's The Picture of Dorian Gray.
 Dorian reads them out of the book shortly after Basil Hallward's murder.

+Swiss-German composer Dagmar Rybner used Gautier's text for her song "Chinoiserie."

 Ernest Fanelli's Tableaux Symphoniques are based on Gautier's novel Le Roman de la Momie.

 In Peter Whiffle by Carl Van Vechten, the main character Peter Whiffle cites Gautier as a great influence and writer, among others.